 One of the programmes to help address the professional development of teachers is the South Sudan Teacher Education Program (SSTEP) — a three-year nationwide initiative funded by USAID and implemented by EDC to strengthen primary school education.
 It will assist the Ministry of General Education and Instruction in the management of the overall education system, develop and shape policies, refine and mobilise a training curriculum, improve teacher performance and advance gender equity.

-To help address these massive educational needs, a significant number of our Lifeplayer MP3s pre-loaded with an audio primary school curriculum called Learning Village are being integrated into the SSTEP initiative.
-Learning Village, which covers Grades 1 to 4, was broadcast on 19 local radio stations; however, this has ended due to cost.
+Our Lifeplayer MP3s, pre-loaded with an audio primary school curriculum called Learning Village was integrated into the SSTEP initiative.
+Learning Village, which covers Grades 1 to 4, was initially broadcast on 19 local radio stations; however, this has ended due to cost.
 By utilising our Lifeplayers, not only will the programmes be able to continue, but also if a child misses a lesson, it can be made up.
 The MP3 function enables programmes to be played on demand.
 This is especially important in conflict areas or in places prone to flooding during the rainy season.
-It’s envisaged that tens of thousands of learners will benefit from this intiative.
+It’s believed that tens of thousands of learners will benefit from this intiative.

 The teacher shortage is severe and less than 1 in 15 teachers is female.
 Not even half of the teaching force have completed a primary education themselves, resulting in poor quality instruction.